slayer969/Atropos/README.md

 Here's why:
 * It allows a full coverage of the work related to invoicing.
 * Generates reports monthly, yearly and daily on demand.
-* it has build in stock managment.
+* It has build in stock managment.

 Of course, the features displayed in this project are not the limit.
 If desired we can add a veriety of features on demand.